twofold-rsc/twofold/packages/server-function-transforms/README.md

 ## Acknowledgements

-I would like to thank the authors of [Next.js](https://nextjs.org/) and [Tangle](https://github.com/lubieowoce/tangle) for their excellent work on React Server Components.
-Encrypted server functions were first introduced by Next.js and their source code and tests were an invaluable resource learning for better understanding server functions.
+I would like to thank [Next.js](https://nextjs.org/) and [Tangle](https://github.com/lubieowoce/tangle) for their excellent work on React Server Components.
+Encrypted server functions were first introduced by Next.js and their source code and tests were an invaluable resource for better understanding server functions.